Logo header

 A peek beneath the dark coloured coat revealed a surprise.
 Milo was already silvering in the undercoat/roots when he joined his family.

-At first glance, he did not look overly different at 3-4 months old, but when Milo had his first haircut around 6 months old he was completely
+At first glance, he did not look overly different at 3-4 months old, but when Milo had his first haircut around 6 months old, he was completely

 silver underneath.
 Milo's pale tan points blend into the silvered chocolate.
 If you did not know, it would be hard to believe it is the same dog.